 For review papers, authors wishing to include figures, tables, or text passages that have already been published, must obtain permission from the copyright owner(s) prior to submission.
 Please include this information in the submitted manuscript.

-PAPERS SUBMITTED ARE TO BE STRICTLY FOLLOWED TO THE INSTRUCTIONS BELOW IF NOT, PAPERS WILL BE SENT BACK TO AUTHOR TO UPDATE.
+PAPERS SUBMITTED ARE TO STRICTLY FOLLOW THE INSTRUCTIONS BELOW.
+IF NOT, PAPERS WILL BE SENT BACK TO AUTHOR TO UPDATE.

 For the general layout of papers, refer to recent issues of the Journal.
 Pages of the submitted WORD document should be numbered.
 PROVIDE A RUNNING HEAD FOR THE PAPER.